 The cost of owning a dog can add up quickly and buying a new toy or food puzzle simply may not be in the budget.

-Luckily, there are many fun DIY food puzzles and games that you can enjoy with your dog instead.
+Here are some fun DIY food puzzles and games you can enjoy with your dog instead.

 The muffin tin interactive dog toy